-With the -purity option, log2 ratios are rescaled using the same calculation as the rescale command.
-The observed log2 ratios in the input .cns file are treated as a mix of some fraction of tumor cells (specified by -purity), possibly with altered copy number, and a remainder of normal cells with neutral copy number (specified by -ploidy for autosomes; by default, diploid autosomes, haploid Y or X/Y depending on reference gender).
+With the --purity option, log2 ratios are rescaled to the value that would be seen a completely pure, uncontaminated sample.
+The observed log2 ratios in the input .cns file are treated as a mix of some fraction of tumor cells (specified by --purity), possibly with altered copy number, and a remainder of normal cells with neutral copy number (specified by --ploidy for autosomes; by default, diploid autosomes, haploid Y or X/Y depending on reference gender).
 This equation is rearranged to find the absolute copy number of the tumor cells alone, rounded to the nearest integer.

-The expected and observed ploidy of the sex chromosomes (X and Y) is different, so it's important to specify -y/--male-reference if a male reference was used; the sample gender can be specified if known, otherwise it will be guessed from the average log2 ratio of chromosome X.
+The expected and observed ploidy of the sex chromosomes (X and Y) is different, so it's important to specify -y/-male-reference if a male reference was used; the sample gender can be specified if known, otherwise it will be guessed from the average log2 ratio of chromosome X.

 When a VCF file containing SNV calls for the same tumor sample (and optionally a matched normal) is given using the -v/-vcf option, the b-allele frequencies (BAFs) of the heterozygous, non-somatic SNVs falling within each segment are mirrored, averaged, and listed in the output .cns file as an additional "baf" column (using the same logic as export nexus-ogt).
-If -purity was specified, then the BAF values are also rescaled.
+If --purity was specified, then the BAF values are also rescaled.